nhatminhle/cofoja/README.md

   instrumentation.
 * ASM 5.x (or higher versions with ASM5-compatible API), for bytecode instrumentation. http://asm.ow2.org
+* JUnit 3.8 or 4.x if you want to run tests.
 * Ant 1.9.1 or higher for the build script.

+If Ivy is installed, calling the `resolve` Ant target retrieves the dependencies automatically.

+Alternatively, put JAR files from dependencies under the `lib` folder, in the current directory.
+The directory does not exist by default and must be created.

 In order to enable contract checking at run time, Cofoja binaries and dependencies are needed.
 Normal execution (with contracts disabled)